xbpeng/awr/README.md

 - `learning/rl_agent.py` is the base agent class, and implements basic RL functionalties.
 - `learning/awr_agent.py` implements the AWR algorithm.
 The `_update()` method performs one update iteration.
 - `awr_configs.py` can be used to specify hyperparameters for the different environments.
-If not configuration is specified for a particular environment, than the algorithm will use the default hyperparameter settings in `learning/awr_agent.py`.
+If no configurations are specified for a particular environment, than the algorithm will use the default hyperparameter settings in `learning/awr_agent.py`.

 ## Data
 - `data/policies/` contains pretrained models for the different environments.